kellerd/FsLabSlides/slides/index.md

   https://github.com/kellerd

-- Introduction to FsLab, Type Providers, RProvider in F#
+- Introduction to FsLab, Type Providers, R Language from in F#
  - A few of open source offerings
+ - Exploring how I work

 ---